daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Ability Selection Guidelines**

-**Tier 1:** Choose a low-tier ability that provides defense within the focus’s theme.
+**Tier 1:** Choose a low-tier ability that provides defense within the focus's theme.
 If the theme is simply intense training or the use of a defensive tool, the ability might be as simple as a bonus to Armor.
 If protection comes from physical transformation, this ability provides the base form effects, benefits, and in some cases drawbacks for making the transformation.
 A low-tier enhanced healing ability would also be appropriate at first tier.
 Sometimes an additional low-power ability is appropriate, depending on the focus.
 If the character transforms, this ability may provide a knock-on effect, though in the case of some transformations, it might be a description of how someone with an abnormal physiognomy can fully heal.
 Other times, the secondary power may simply be training in a related skill, or it may unlock the ability to use a particular armor or shield without penalty.

-**Tier 2:** If the theme of the focus isn’t physical transformation, choose a low-tier ability that provides an additional method of defending, healing damage, or avoiding attacks.
+**Tier 2:** If the theme of the focus isn't physical transformation, choose a low-tier ability that provides an additional method of defending, healing damage, or avoiding attacks.
 If the theme of the focus is physical transformation, choose a low-tier ability that unlocks a new capability related to the form the character takes.
 That might mean gaining better control of the transformation, unlocking a robotic interface, or otherwise more fully unlocking that form.
 This ability is not necessarily defensive, though it could be.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One option should provide an additional form of protection in keeping with the focus’s theme, such as more defensive capabilities unlocked from a transformation (which might also come with additional offensive capabilities) or a simple physical enhancement if defense is gained by skills or enhanced healing.
+One option should provide an additional form of protection in keeping with the focus's theme, such as more defensive capabilities unlocked from a transformation (which might also come with additional offensive capabilities) or a simple physical enhancement if defense is gained by skills or enhanced healing.

 The other option should provide an offensive
 capability, especially if creating a non-transformation
-focus that doesn’t already have offensive benefits.
+focus that doesn't already have offensive benefits.
 That capability could be an enhanced attack or provide some other benefit useful in combat, such as quickly evading or (on the other end of the continuum) becoming immovable.

-**Tier 4:** Choose a mid-tier ability that further enhances the advantages provided by the focus’s damage-soaking paradigm.
+**Tier 4:** Choose a mid-tier ability that further enhances the advantages provided by the focus's damage-soaking paradigm.
 Often, this includes training in a particular kind of defense.
 Alternatively, it might increase the advantages provided by previously unlocked defensive abilities, whether that means gaining greater control over a transformation, gaining additional chances to avoid damage or retry tasks related to enhanced determination, and so on.
 If the focus is lacking in offensive options, this is a good place to include one.

 **Tier 5:** Choose a high-tier ability that provides protection, possibly in the form of shrugging off a debilitating condition (including death).
 If the focus offers a physical transformation, this ability might further unlock an additional related ability, whether offensive, defensive, or something related to exploration or interaction (such as flight if the form is winged, intimidation if the form is fearsome, and so on).

 **Tier 6:** Choose two high-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
 One option should use the focus paradigm to increase the defense, protection, or ability to shrug off damage.

 The other option could be a different way of being defensive.
-In some cases, the best defense is a good offense, so this option could provide a high-tier offensive ability in keeping with the focus’s theme, whether that’s a straight-up damage boost on attacks or better control of an unstable physical transformation.
+In some cases, the best defense is a good offense, so this option could provide a high-tier offensive ability in keeping with the focus's theme, whether that's a straight-up damage boost on attacks or better control of an unstable physical transformation.

 ## Customizing Foci

-Sometimes not everything about a focus is right for a character’s concept, or perhaps the GM needs additional guidelines for creating a new focus.
+Sometimes not everything about a focus is right for a character's concept, or perhaps the GM needs additional guidelines for creating a new focus.
 Either way, the solution lies in looking at foci abilities at their most basic default levels.

 At any tier, a player can select one of the following abilities in place of the ability granted by the tier.
 Many of these replacement abilities, particularly at the higher tiers, might involve body modification, integration with high-tech
 devices, learning powerful magic spells, uncovering forbidden secrets, or something similar appropriate to the genre.